Digital Nomad Life in Sendai, Japan

 What do people find most challenging about the culture in Sendai?

 "Expats in Sendai often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the local dialect can be difficult to understand.
 The high level of formality and strict adherence to social etiquette in Japanese culture can also be challenging for expats, as it can be difficult to navigate without a deep understanding of the culture.
 Additionally, the concept of "reading the air" or understanding unspoken social cues, which is highly valued in Japanese society, can be difficult for foreigners to grasp.
 The work culture in Japan, which often involves long hours and a strong emphasis on loyalty to the company, can also be a challenge for expats.
-Lastly, the lack of diversity and the homogeneous nature of Japanese society can make it difficult for expats to integrate and feel accepted," explained one expat living in Sendai, Japan.
+Lastly, the lack of diversity and the homogeneous nature of Japanese society can make it difficult for expats to integrate and feel accepted," said one expat in Sendai.

 What residency documents or visas did I need if I will be in Sendai for a while?

 "If you are planning to stay in Sendai for an extended period, you will need to obtain a visa before your arrival.
 The type of visa you need depends on the purpose of your stay.
 For example, if you are going to study, you will need a student visa.
 If you are going to work, you will need a working visa.
 Once you arrive in Japan, you will also need to apply for a Residence Card.
 This card serves as your ID in Japan and is required for various procedures such as opening a bank account or getting a cell phone contract.
 You will also need to register your address with the local municipal office within 14 days of finding a place to live.
 This is a legal requirement for all residents in Japan, including foreigners.
 If you plan to stay in Japan for more than one year, you will need to apply for a re-entry permit if you wish to leave and re-enter the country.
-Please note that visa requirements can change, so it's always a good idea to check the latest information from the Japanese embassy or consulate in your home country," remarked one foreigner who made the move to Sendai.
+Please note that visa requirements can change, so it's always a good idea to check the latest information from the Japanese embassy or consulate in your home country," said one person in Sendai.

 What cultural blunders should I try to avoid making in Sendai?